Contextual Thompson Sampling via Generation of Missing Data: Theory

-Above, equality (i) holds by the chain rule for mutual information.
-Equality (ii) holds by the entropy formulation of mutual information.
-Equality (iii) holds since the entropy is always non-negative.
-Equality (iv) holds by the definition of $H_1$, which is the entropy conditional on $\HH_1 = \{ Z_{\tau} \}$ and $X_{1:T}$. \end{proof}
+\item Equality (ii) uses the chain rule for mutual information. \item Equality (iii) holds by the relationship between mutual information and entropy. \item Inequality (iv) holds since entropy is always nonnegative. \item Inquality (v) uses that $H_1\left(\piX\right) = H(\piX \mid Z_\tau, X_1) \leq H(\piX \mid Z_\tau)$, where the first equality holds by the definition of $H_1$ and the final inequality holds by the chain rule for entropy. \end{itemize} \end{proof}

-\subsection{Proof of Theorem \ref{thm:psarRegret}}
+\subsubsection{Proof of Theorem \ref{thm:psarRegret}}